 Now that we’ve created our offer, or our lead magnet, the next step is to put together a page that pitches the offer.

 In structuring this page, you want it to be a “squeeze” page — that is, there’s no navigation.
-There’s no outbound links.
+There are no outbound links.
 There’s nothing to do but opt-in for your offer.

-If you need help in setting up your landing page, LeadPages is a great resources for both the design and hosting of these landing pages, even if you’re not technical.
-It integrates with a number third party email marketing platforms, and will allow you to quickly wire up an opt-in form.
+If you need help in setting up your landing page, LeadPages is a great resource for both the design and hosting of these landing pages, even if you’re not technical.
+It integrates with a number of third-party email marketing platforms and will allow you to quickly wire up an opt-in form.

 The copy is the most important part of your landing page.